Probability distributions

 The Binomial Distribution & the Law of Large Numbers

 Let’s consider one last example.
 Let’s imagine that your workplace is deeply concerned about the COVID-19 outbreak and your Human Resources department springs into action, compiling a list of employees and initiating a random testing protocol using rapid antigen tests for COVID-19.
 For the purpose of our exploration, we’ll assume a relatively low probability of a positive test result, setting our success probability at \(p\) = 0.1.
-Note that in this context, the trials (i.e., \(n\)) are not the repeated COVID-19 tests that you administered to yourself, but rather the testing of various randomly selected employees, making the trials (\(n\)) in this case the number of people sampled.
+Note that in this context, the trials (i.e., \(n\)) are not the repeated COVID-19 tests that you administered to yourself, but rather the testing of various randomly selected employees, making the trials (\(n\)) in this case the number of employees sampled.

+Initially, let’s focus on a small group of 10 randomly selected employees.
 We can use R to produce the probability distribution when \(n\) = 10 and \(p\) = 0.1.
 Here, we see a distribution where the bulk of the data is concentrated on the lower end of the distribution.

 # Parameters